tiagomapmarques/js-boilerplate/STANDARDS.md

 forgetfulness or bad code reviews
   - never adds to the line char count
   - adding/removing them results in simpler diffs

+Naming convention is as follows: class names, interfaces and typing in general are to be written in PascalCase, objects and singletons in camelCase and constants in UPPER_SNAKE_CASE.

 #### Unit Tests
 Unit tests can generally be divided in 2 categories: